cbonoz/nyc22/README.md

 <!-- Try it out <a href="worldfund.surge.sh" target="_blank">here</a>! (requires Metamask connected to Polygon testnet). -->

+### Context

+There's a lot of platforms that already exist to do fundraising (as well as potentially decentralized fundraising).

+However, these often:
+1) Charge credit card fees for every credit-card driven payment or donation
+2) Don't support anonymous donations without user accounts.
+3) Don't support crypto-based payments.
+4) Create general-purpose urls that are shareable anywhere without needing a user account.
+5) Perform human-validation to avoid robot-generated fundraise links and potentially duplicate fundraisers.
+6) Charge for active use and hosting.

+Worldfund is a platform for anyone to create an open fundraise page for anything that drives them.

 ### Benefits

 - Worldfund enables anyone to create and collect funds via Polygon without a vendor agreement.
 A polygon smart contract is deployed for each request.